pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 work."*).

-Furthermore, taxon concepts can also be modeled as `skos:Concept`, but not vice versa(*"A SKOS concept can be viewed as an idea or notion; a unit of thought.
+Furthermore, taxon concepts can also be modeled as `skos:Concept`, but not vice versa (*"A SKOS concept can be viewed as an idea or notion; a unit of thought.
 However, what constitutes a unit of thought is subjective, and this definition is meant to be suggestive, rather than restrictive."*).

 All three classes represent a distinctive view that we want to adopt in modeling different features of taxon concepts.
-First, the biodiversity informatics community heavily relies on the DwC standard for sharing occurrence data (TODO cite Baskauf).
-Secondly, to link taxon concepts to the scientific works they were expressed in requires taking the view that they are instances of `frbr:Work`.
-Third, to model some of relationships between taxon concepts, we view them as SKOS concepts.

 Holding the views of Berendsohn and of Franz, we require that each taxon concept is linked to both a biological name and to a work (i.e. publication,